 What is paper for Copic markers?

 Blending cards are smooth so the tips can glide and mix colors effectively.
 Meanwhile, the thickness of the sheets plays a role in bleeding prevention.
-The best paper to use with Copic markers should possess at least these two characteristics.
+The top-tier paper to use with Copic markers should possess at least these two characteristics.

 Remember, a marker releases more ink so you can layer effectively.
 Such a method requires a paper that does not tear or disintegrate when it gets soaked by plenty of ink.
 Thus, it is important to use the correct paper for Copic.